CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 #### **Regression Testing and Performance Testing**
-- **Regression Testing**: Use automated regression test suites to ensure no new defects are introduced.
+- **Regression Testing**: Automated regression test suites are crucial for ensuring that newly added features do not introduce defects into existing functionalities.
+This testing must be done frequently to maintain software quality throughout the development cycle.

-- **Performance Testing**: Includes load testing, stress testing, and benchmarking.
+- **Performance Testing**: Involves assessing how an application performs under various conditions, including load testing, stress testing, and benchmarking.
+Understanding performance helps in identifying bottlenecks and optimizing system responsiveness.

 **Python Example (Performance Testing with `locust`):**
 ```python